CredentialEngine/CredentialRegistry/docs/97_create_registry_containers.md

 # INTRO

-This document contains instructions to set up the Registry application as docker containers, it is based on the assumption that the workstation is based on standard Amazon Linux 2023.
+This document contains instructions to set up the Registry application as docker containers, it is based on the assumption that the workstation is Debian/Ubuntu.

-NOTE: it is assumed that this procedure is executed by an individual with basic docker/container management skills.
+NOTE: this procedure is meant to be executed by an individual with basic docker/container management skills.
 We will be installing docker, docker-compose, building docker images, running docker containers, etc.

 ## Overall solution